 I obtained my BA (hons) from Simon Fraser University, and my MA and PhD from Queen’s University at Kingston.
 I have been teaching at the University of Victoria since 2001.
-From July 2014-December 2015 I am serving as the Director of the Graduate Certificate in Digital Humanities at UVic.
-I am past Director of the interdisciplinary graduate concentration in Cultural, Social, and Political Thought (through July 2008), and past Graduate Adviser in English (through December 2010).
-In the fall of 2013 I was elected 2nd Vice President of the Modernist Studies Association; I became Vice President in November 2014, and will assume the Presidency in 2015.
+I am the President of the Modernist Studies Association through November 2016.
+I have served as Director of the interdisciplinary graduate concentration in Cultural, Social, and Political Thought (through July 2008), Graduate Adviser in English (through December 2010), and Director of the Graduate Certificate in Digital Humanities (July 2014-Dec 2015).

 I like single-malt scotch and challenging books, books that keep you up at night.
 Oh, and I also curse in class — probably more than I really should.
 My classes are challenging, too — you may feel uncomfortable or even offended from time to time.
 And that’s as it should be.

 My research concentrates on international literary modernism and critical theory.